Madame (singer): Biography

 According to D: La repubblica delle donne (lit.
 'D: The republic of women'), a magazine attached to the newspaper la Repubblica, in 2020 Madame was among the fifty candidates for the title of "Italian Woman of the Year".

 Madame made her first appearance on Italian television on 3 December 2020, when she opened the semi-final of the fourteenth season of The X Factor on Sky TV, singing her song "Baby" in a duet with contestant Blind.
 The following week, on 10 December, she was again a guest of the show, performing "Non è vero niente" with Negramaro.

 In March 2021, Madame competed in the 71st Sanremo Music Festival, performing the song "Voce".
 She became the first female rapper to compete in the contest's main section, and the youngest singer among the established artists competing in the 2021 contest.
 During the festival she came out as bisexual.
 Her entry "Voce" was included in her self-titled debut album, released on 19 March 2021.
 The album was preceded by the single "Il mio amico", featuring Italian rapper Fabri Fibra and released in January 2021.
 The album and the song "Voce" were respectively awarded a Targa Tenco for Best Debut Album and Best Song.
 Two new songs, entitled "Marea" and "Tu mi hai capito", were released as singles on 4 July and 3 September 2021 respectively, and later added to the digital version of her debut album.

-On 4 December 2022, it was officially announced Madame participation in the Sanremo Music Festival 2023.
-"Il bene nel male" was later announced as her entry for the Sanremo Music Festival 2023.
+Madame participated in the Sanremo Music Festival 2023 with the song "Il bene nel male".
+At the festival, she also performed a duet with Izi of Fabrizio De André's "Via del Campo".
+Madame co-authored with Angelina Mango and Dardust "La noia", Mango's winning entry in the Sanremo Music Festival 2024.